The success probability in Levine's hat problem, and independent sets in graphs: General setting, strategies and winning sets

 Let us now define what a strategy is for $B^t$ (\quotes{the game for $t$ players}), and what a winning set is for such a strategy.
 For $t=1$ a winning set is any of the sets in $\cal{W}$, and a strategy is a choice of one winning set, namely, a function $f: \{\emptyset\} \rightarrow$ $\cal{W}$, so the winning set for the strategy $f$ is $f(\emptyset)$.)
 For the $t$-player game a strategy is a $t$-tuple of functions, $(f_1,\ldots,f_t)$, where $f_i : B^{t-1} \rightarrow$ $\cal{W}$.
 For a $t$-tuple $x=(x_1,\ldots,x_t) \in B^t$ let $x^{-i}$ denote the $(t-1)$-tuple obtained from $x$ by deleting the $i$'th coordinate.
 The winning set for $(f_1,\ldots,f_t)$ is the set of all $x=(x_1,\ldots,x_t)$ such that for all $i$ it holds that $x_i \in f_i(x^ {-i})$.
 Let ${\cal{S}}^{(t)}$ be the set of all strategies for the $t$ player game, and ${\cal{W}}^{(t)}$ be the set of all winning sets (note that ${\cal{W}}^{(1)}={\cal{W}}$).

 An alternative but equivalent way of defining strategies and winning sets for the $t$-player game is the following, which will prove useful for us.
-(There is a canonical isomorphism between these two definitions).
-We proceed to define by induction.
+(There is a canonical isomorphism between these two definitions, stemming from the inductive definition below).
+The idea in the following definition is that the $t$'th player, as usual, makes her decision after viewing the points associated with the other $t-1$ players, whereas they observe her point, and as a result choose a strategy for the $(t-1)$-player game that involves only them.
+Formally: we proceed to define by induction.
 For $t=1$ we use the previous definition.
 For $t>1$ we view $B^t$ as $B^{t-1} \times B$, and let $X_1=B^{t-1}$, and $X_2=B$.
 We define a strategy and a winning set for $X_1 \times X_2$. \\ A strategy for $X_1 \times X_2$ is a pair of functions $f_1,f_2$, with $f_1: X_2 \rightarrow$ $\cal{S} ^{(1)}$.
 The winning set for $(f_1,f_2)$ is the set of all points $x_1,x_2$ such that $x_1$ belongs to the winning set of the strategy $f_1(x_2)$ and $x_2$ belongs to the winning set of the strategy $f_2(x_1)$.